openthread/ot-ns/cli/README.md

 ### log
-Inspect current log level, or set a new log level.
+Inspect current OTNS log level, or set a new log level.

 ```shell
 log [ debug | info | warn | error ]
 ```

-The default is taken from the command line argument, or 'warn' if nothing is specified yet.
-Use 'debug' to see detailed log messages.
+The default log level is taken from the command line argument `-log`, or 'warn' is used if nothing is specified.
-Log level 'info' or lower is needed to see any OT node's stack + application log messages.
+Use 'debug' to see detailed log messages about OTNS internals.
+Log items display for OT nodes can be separately set using the [watch](#watch) CLI command.

 ```bash
 > log